A merger resulting in a national outdoor-sports gear chain with more than 180 locations and around 40,000 employees was just announced Monday.

 Mega Plus Mega Equals Mega Plus

 This merger, if approved, would create a combined company that would control more than 20% of the $50 billion per year U.S. hunting, camping and fishing market according to Jim Duffy, Stifel analyst.

 Both Cabela’s and Bass Pro Shops are well-known for their huge stores filled with hunting and fishing supplies, gigantic aquariums, hundreds of examples of taxidermy wildlife, restaurants and more.

 Sometimes Mega Isn’t Enough

-Despite the scope of both chains’ stores, competition from online retailers like Amazon.com (NASDAQ:AMZNC), the world’s largest discount retailer Wal-Mart Stores Inc. (NYSE:WMTC) and others in the sporting goods space like Dick’s Sporting Goods Inc. (NYSE:DKSC) are the reason Cabela’s finally decided to sell.
+Despite the scope of both chains’ stores, competition from online retailers like Amazon.com (NASDAQ:AMZND), the world’s largest discount retailer Wal-Mart Stores Inc. (NYSE:WMTD) and others in the sporting goods space like Dick’s Sporting Goods Inc. (NYSE:DKSC) are the reason Cabela’s finally decided to sell.

 As a result, cost-cutting and restructuring failed to convince activist investor Elliott Management Corp. that anything short of a sale would solve the chain’s problems.